kaylaoneill/geom99/ServerLog.md

 ## Step 1 - Gte it Running
 Time: Start: 8:15, end:

--Go to: /console.cloud.google.com
+- Go to: /console.cloud.google.com
--Click three lines on side
+- Click three lines on side
--Go to compute engine and then VM Instances
+- Go to compute engine and then VM Instances
--Enable Compute Engine API
+- Enable Compute Engine API